 The Organization leases office space and equipment under noncancelable operating leases which may include renewal or termination options.
 Renewal or termination options are not reasonably certain of exercise and are therefore not recognized in lease assets and liabilities until the date of exercise.
-Leases with an initial term of 12 months or less are not recorded on the balance sheet and are expenses on a straight-line basis.
 Lease and non-lease components are accounted for together as a single lease component for operating leases associated with office space and equipment leases.